Christmas market in England

 set alight with brandy before serving

-Order your English Christmas Pudding online from the British Corner Store, for worldwide delivery
+Order your English Christmas Pudding online from Fortnum & Mason, London, for worldwide delivery

 Website and page © Copyright About-Britain.com Except where otherwise indicated.